pharo-contributions/OSSubprocess/README.md

 * Experiment with a VM plugin with a single `forkAndExec` kind of primitive (based on OSProcess one) and avoid using `posix_spawn()` family of functions.
 * Experiment with a Windows support by calling via FFI to `CreateProcess()`.
 Note there is a VM plugin called [ProcessorWrapper](http://leves.web.elte.hu/ProcessWrapper/) that wraps such a function.
 So we can base our work from it.
 * Implement a pipeline at Pharo level.
 That is, to be able to create multiple instances of `OSSUnixSubprocess` which we will be piped each other.
 We can base our work in OSProcess `ProxyPipeline`.
-* Add this project to Pharo CI or Travis

 ## Authors